v-erse/CodeReference/src/pages/JavaScript/JavaScript.md

 JavaScript is the Web's own programming language.

 It was created by Brendan Eich in 1995, at the time working at Netscape Communications.
-Netscape worked with Sun Microsystems to include their language, _Java_ in Netscape Navigator, a web browser built to compete with Internet Explorer.
+Netscape worked with Sun Microsystems to integrate their language, _Java_, into Netscape Navigator, a web browser built to compete with Internet Explorer.

 Marc Andreessen (Netscape founder) thought HTML needed a "glue language" that made web pages more interactive and dynamic.
 Brendan Eich was hired to create it.
 Because it was working alongside Java in Netscape Navigator, they decided to call it JavaScript.